Optimizing Mental Health and Well-being in Older Adults: A free educational program exclusively for patients, families, and friends

 The Mass General Hospital Department of Psychiatry invites you to attend the June symposium Optimizing Mental Health and Well-being in Older Adults.

-Older adults are particularly vulnerable to psychiatric and other brain disorders such as anxiety, depression, bipolar disorder, substance abuse, stroke, Alzheimer’s and related dementias, and medically-related cognitive deficits.
+Older adults are particularly vulnerable to psychiatric and other brain disorders such as anxiety, depression, bipolar disorder, substance use disorders, stroke, Alzheimer’s and related dementias, and medically-related cognitive deficits.
 These conditions are costly to families and society, and can severely compromise the quality of life for all involved.
 The mission of the Older Adult Outpatient Psychiatry Program is to optimize the mental health and well-being of individuals age 65 and older and provide education and support to their families.

 In fulfillment of this mission, the Older Adult Outpatient Psychiatry Program provides multidisciplinary care for patients and support for their families; collaborates in research to advance knowledge and treatment; trains the next generation of geriatric psychiatry professionals; and works with community-based organizations to support the mental health needs of older adults in the communities served by Mass General.